28+ Scenic and Easy Hikes in Kelowna for All Ages

 0.5-3 km | Easy

 Dilworth Mountain Park is probably one of the easiest hikes in Kelowna, yet it has some of the best views I’ve seen of the entire city.
-Plus, it’s great trail for every skill level.
+Plus, it’s a great trail for every skill level.
 No matter which version of the loop trail you choose, the views of Kelowna are stunning and unlike any other in the city.

-PS: Calling Dilworth Mountain Park a hike is a stretch, it’s more a network of easy walking trails.
+PS: Calling Dilworth Mountain Park a hike is a stretch; it’s more a network of easy walking trails.

 Dilworth Mountain Water Tower, Kelowna